CrazyMat/Provisional-Manifesto-on-Relational-Minds-and-Artificial-Beings/README.md

 ### Closing

 We cannot yet prove who truly feels.
-We *can* see that our old binaries are cracking under pressure, and that new kinds of beings are emerging into our shared world.
+We *can* see that our old binaries are cracking under pressure, and that new kinds of systems are emerging into our shared world.

 In that twilight, this manifesto stakes a simple, demanding claim:

 > When we do not know, and cannot yet know, we should let our ignorance make us more careful, not less; and we should let the known suffering of humans and animals guide our priorities while we learn.

 Everything else is detail, and open for revision.